Zoned Out: How Zoning Law Undermines Family Law's Functional Turn

 Date Written: June 16, 2017

-A fundamental contradiction in the legal definition of family lurks at the intersection of family law and zoning law.
-One set of doctrines has increasingly recognized the claims of “functional families,” the other has come to rely on the definition of “formal family”- those related by blood, marriage or adoption.
-As a result, the “functional turn” in family law is undermined or unstable in at least 32 states.
-Using original legal analysis and historical research, this paper illuminates that contradiction, explains how it came about, and argues that it must be resolved in favor of functional families.
-After a brief introduction (Part I), Part II surveys the “functional turn” in state family law, while Part III offers a novel history of the definition of family in zoning law, which I call the “formal turn.”
-Part IV offers normative and practical reasons why the definition of family should be loosened, offering recommendations for legislative and judicial solutions.
+A fatal conflict in the legal definition of family lurks at the intersection of family law and zoning law.
+Family law doctrines have increasingly embraced the claims of “functional families”—those whose bonds can be traced to cohabitation and shared domestic life.
+At the same time, zoning laws have narrowed to recognize only formal families, effectively restricting residency to individuals related by blood, marriage, or adoption.
+As a result, family law’s “functional turn” remains vulnerable in at least thirty-one states.
+Using original legal analysis and historical research, this Note illuminates that contradiction, explains how it arose, and argues that it must be resolved to protect diverse family forms.
+This Note surveys the “functional turn” in state family law and develops a novel historical account of the shifting definition of family in zoning law, documenting its “formal turn.”
+It then offers normative and practical reasons why the definition of family should be loosened, offering recommendations for legislative and judicial reform.

-Keywords: legal history, family law, local government law, zoning, functional family
+Keywords: legal history, family law, local government law, zoning, functional family, gender and sexuality

 Suggested Citation: Suggested Citation